Spencers-Desk/3DPrinterPower/tp-link/configuration.md

 Setup for the tp-link plug is pretty straight forward.
 You need to drop some configuration into your moonraker.cfg file, your printer.cfg file, and your macros.cfg file if you have one.

 # moonraker.cfg
 Add the below to your moonraker.cfg file.
-Make sure to add the IP of your tp-link plug to its field.
+Make sure to change the IP address to the IP address of your tp-link.
 ```
 ##################################################
 #     Power
 ##################################################
-[power relay]
+[power printer_plug]
-type: gpio
+type: tplink_smartplug
+address: 192.168.10.132
 #   The type of device.
 Can be either gpio, klipper_device, rf,
 #   tplink_smartplug, tasmota, shelly, homeseer, homeassistant, loxonev1,
 #   smartthings, mqtt or hue.
 #   This parameter must be provided.
-pin: gpiochip0/gpio23
 initial_state: on
 #    The state the power device should be initialized to.
 May be on or
 #    off.
 When this option is not specifed no initial state will be set.